 On May 10th, Saturn reaches opposition, meaning it's opposite the Sun in the sky.
 It rises around sunset, glides across the sky all night, and sets near sunrise.
 Saturn is positioned among the dim stars of Libra, which keeps it relatively low in altitude even when it's highest in the middle of the night.
 But you won't have trouble spotting it: now gleaming at magnitude 0.1, splendid Saturn outshines all the stars in that part of the sky.

-Viewing Saturn's RingsFortunately, the planet has reached the point in its 29½-year-long orbit that allows us to see its beautiful rings tipped a wide 21° or 22° to our line of sight — nearly as wide as they can get.
+See Saturn's RingsFortunately, the planet has reached the point in its 29½-year-long orbit that allows us to see Saturn's beautiful rings tipped a wide 21° or 22° to our line of sight — nearly as wide as they can get.
 (In fact, these wide-open rings enhance the planet's apparent brightness to the eye.)
 They will continue to open even more, with minor seasonal fluctuations, until reaching a maximum of 27° in 2017.

 You don't need a large telescope to get a nice view of Saturn.
 Even one with an aperture of just 60 mm (2.4 inches) should reveal the rings easily and, with a little more effort, the dark Cassini Division that splits the system into the outer A ring and inner B ring.